10 August 2020

 Mansfield Park (Sylvestra Le Touzel)

 Fanny Price is played sensitively by Sylvestra Le Touzel.
-She sometimes seemed a bit flat, but Fanny is a poor relation, given a home by her wealthier uncle and aunt, Sir Thomas and Lady Bertram at their home in Mansfield Park.
+She sometimes seems a bit flat, but Fanny is a poor relation.
+She is given a home by her wealthier uncle and aunt, Sir Thomas and Lady Bertram, at their home in Mansfield Park.
 They don’t exactly mistreat her - this is no Jane Eyre story - but see her as inferior, and expect her to do a lot of menial work.
 She’s quiet and retiring, and happy to do anything, so she becomes quite invaluable to her frail invalid aunt (Angela Pleasance).

 I found Lady Bertram rather irritating, but think that’s how she’s supposed to be.
 And she’s a great deal kinder than her sister-in-law, the widowed Mrs Norris, who idolises the two Bertram girls, Maria and Julia, and treats Fanny as little more than a servant.
 Mrs Norris is one of Austen’s ironical creations, and she’s played extremely well in this adaptation by Anna Massey.